ufjschool/ob-s14/drafts/second/HauntedStory.md

 ####"The lights were all off"

 It happened in Beaty Towers East, on the third floor.
-Ben D. (he didn't want his last name used) was in his room trying to get to sleep, said then-sophomore Arianne Romero, 21, Ben's friend.
+Ben D. (he didn't want his last name used or to tell the story first hand) was in his room trying to get to sleep, said then-sophomore Arianne Romero, 21, Ben's friend, to whom he told the story the next day.
 As he lay in bed he began to hear a familiar sound: the rolling chairs moving around in the kitchen area.

 “He ignored it at first and tried going back to sleep,” Romero said, her voice filled with the thrill of telling a scary story.